sivalabs/sivalabs-hugo/content/posts/2023/2023-11-25-go-for-java-spring-boot-developers.md

 There are many 3rd party logging libraries available for Go like [zap](https://github.com/uber-go/zap), [zerolog](https://github.com/rs/zerolog), etc.
 Inspiring from these libraries, Go 1.21 introduced a new package called **slog** to support structured logging.

-**Zap** is a very popular logging library and provides a lot of features.
+But **Zap** is a very popular logging library which is widely used and provides a lot of features.
 So, we are going to use it in our application.

 We are going to configure logging to log to a file and also to the console.